Antioch Community High School

-Antioch Community High School, Antioch, or ACHS, is a public four-year high school located in Antioch, Illinois, a far north suburb of Chicago, Illinois, in the United States.
-It is part of Community High School District 117, which also includes Lakes Community High School, a school that opened its doors and formed the district in 2004.
+Antioch Community High School, Antioch, or ACHS, is a public four-year high school in Antioch, Illinois, a far north suburb of Chicago, Illinois, in the United States.
+It is part of Community High School District 117, including Lakes Community High School, a school that opened its doors and formed the district in 2004.

 History

-ACHS was built in 1915 at 1133 Main Street, where it has remained since then.
+ACHS was built in 1915 at 1133 Main Street and has remained since then.
 Though the original building was renovated in the late 1990s to make room for new facilities, it has undergone numerous additions and a name change throughout its history.
 ACHS was originally named Antioch Township High School when it was founded in 1915.
-In February 1926, voters approved $65,000 to build a two-story north wing to the existing high school, which served 184 students at the time.
-In 1953, the school was improved once again with the addition of a new wing expanding the school further north.
-The old gym was converted into an auditorium large enough to hold the 382 students enrolled at the time, and a new gym was added, in addition to new classrooms and office space.
-In November 1962, an addition was made to the west of the school.
-Science labs, a cafeteria, classrooms, and a library blocked the view of the original Antioch Township High School which was renamed Antioch Community High School the following year.
+In February 1926, voters approved $65,000 to build a two-story north wing of the existing high school, which served 184 students then.
+In 1953, the school was again improved with a new wing expanding further north.
+The old gym was converted into an auditorium large enough to hold the 382 students enrolled at the time, and a new gym was added to new classrooms and office space.
+In November 1962, an addition was made to the school's west.
+Science labs, a cafeteria, classrooms, and a library blocked the view of the original Antioch Township High School, renamed Antioch Community High School the following year.
 In 1972, additions were needed again to house the 1,377 students enrolled.
-Additions to the north wing added drivers ed. and fine arts facilities, a new gym, lockers, 24 classrooms, and a commons area.
-But only 26 years later, the school underwent a major renovation to accommodate the population growth in the 1990s.
+Additions to the north wing include driver ed and fine arts facilities, a new gym, lockers, 24 classrooms, and a commons area.
+However, only 26 years later, the school underwent a major renovation to accommodate the population growth in the 1990s.
 The original building was razed in 1998 to pave the way for extensive remodeling and new additions.
 A third gymnasium was built in 2004.
 More than $16 million in renovations have been made since 2003.

 The current ACHS logo was created in the early 1970s by John O'Hara for the football squad.
-Other sports teams soon adopted the logo as their own, and before long the image was used as a school-wide symbol.
-According to the ACHS website: "The "A" in the center stands for Antioch (naturally) and the circle surrounding it represents the unity of the students and athletes who wear the symbol.
+Other sports teams soon adopted the logo, and before long, the image was used as a school-wide symbol.
+According to the ACHS website: "The "A" in the center stands for Antioch (naturally), and the circle surrounding it represents the unity of the students and athletes who wear the symbol.
 The arrow always faces forward, symbolizing the need to move ahead and overcome obstacles.
 Two feathers below the arrow represent teamwork and working together to achieve success."